 We perform macro analyses with the WRI Aqueduct.
 It is one of the most widely utilized tools in the world to assess water risks and is considered to provide highly reliable results.
 We have analyzed the change of water stress (2020, 2030, and 2040) in each of the three climate-related scenarios.
 We conduct water risk assessments at least once a year, and also when the tool updated and when new facilities are considered for installation.

 We are targeting all Bridgestone Group production sites.
 In addition, since we own sites that produce our raw materials (natural and synthetic rubber, carbon black, steel code, etc.), we are also analyzing some of the raw material procurement stage of the value chain.
 Since water usage at non-manufacturing sites such as offices and dealers is very small, they are not covered.
-We do not periodically analyze raw material suppliers and dealers outside our group, but analyze using WRI Aqueduct as necessary.

 The severity of risk is decided based on the five-rank risk level derived by WRI Aqueduct.
 As we deal with risks, conditions vary from region to region.
 So, we collect the following information under the cooperation of municipalities that are closely communicating on a regular basis.
 We collect information such as regulations, opinions of stakeholders (local governments and communities, NGOs, etc.), water resource information (Usage situation, water volume, price in the area such as city water, groundwater, river water, etc.), and possibility of impact on ecosystem.

-Based on those information, each SBU (Strategic Business Unit) decides how to manage water-related risks (mitigate, transfer, accept, or control risks) by comprehensively considering how to cope with sustainability for the region and for our business, and report the Global Environment Working Group, the Global Sustainability Committee (the Global CSR Enhancement Committee as of 2019) and the Global EXCO (Executive Committee) as necessary.
+Based on those information, each SBU (Strategic Business Unit) decides how to manage water-related risks (mitigate, transfer, accept, or control risks) by comprehensively considering how to cope with sustainability for the region and for our business, and report the Global Environment Working Group, the Global Sustainability Committee and the Global EXCO (Executive Committee) as necessary.